Breast Density: Are You Informed?

 How do dense breasts affect the detection of cancer?

-The dense area of the breast appears white and opaque on a mammogram, while the fatty areas appear dark and more translucent (see image below).
-It is more difficult to visualize abnormal breast lesions (which are also white on the mammogram) in these dense areas.
+Dense areas of the breast look white and solid on a mammogram, while fatty areas look darker and more see-through.
+Since abnormal breast lesions also appear white, they are harder to see in dense areas.

 Fatty Breast Dense Breast Comparison